Fitus/Zaloha.sh/DOCUMENTATION.md

 running the processes in parallel will speed up the process significantly.

-Zaloha provides support for parallel operations of up to 8 parallel processes (variable MAXPARALLEL).
+Zaloha provides support for parallel operations of up to 8 parallel processes (constant MAXPARALLEL).
 How to utilize this support:

 Let's take the Exec2 script as an example (file 620): make 1+8=9 copies of the Exec2 script.
 In the header of the first copy, keep only MKDIR, CHOWN_DIR,